 - toxic shock syndrome – where bacteria release toxins into the blood, which can cause a sudden high fever, nausea and vomiting, diarrhoea, fainting, dizziness and confusion

-Click on the links above for more information about these conditions.
+Click on the links above for more information on these conditions.

 You should seek immediate medical advice if you think you may have an invasive strep A infection, as you will need to be treated with antibiotics as soon as possible.

 Although pneumonia is sometimes relatively mild, the overall outlook for more serious invasive strep A infections is poor.
-It's estimated that up to one in every 4 people who develop an invasive strep A infection will die from it.
+It's estimated up to one in every four people who develop an invasive strep A infection will die from it.

 Strep B in pregnancy

-It's estimated that around one in every four pregnant women have strep B bacteria in their vagina and/or digestive system.
+It's estimated around one in every four pregnant women have strep B bacteria in their vagina or digestive system.

 The bacteria can sometimes be passed on to the baby through the amniotic fluid (a clear liquid that surrounds and protects the unborn baby in the womb) or as the baby passes through the birth canal during labour.

-Most babies exposed to strep B will be unaffected, but in around one in every 2,000 cases, they can become infected (see below).
+Most babies exposed to strep B will be unaffected, but in around 1 in every 2,000 cases they can become infected.